realpython/web-dev-for-data-scientists/lessons/04-retrieval.md

 By the end of this lesson, you should be able to:

-1. Make an AJAX request for the server to grab data from an external API
+1. Make an AJAX request from the server to grab data from an external API
-1. Deploy a Flask app to Heroku

 ## Welcome